Uber (UBER)

 Before investing in or passing on Uber, we urge you to understand the company’s business quality (or lack thereof), valuation, and the latest quarterly results - in that order.

-There are definitely a lot of things to like about Uber.
-First off, its revenue growth was impressive over the last three years.
-And while its projected EPS for the next year is lacking, its rising cash profitability gives it more optionality.
-On top of that, its EPS growth over the last three years has been fantastic.
+For starters, its revenue growth was solid over the last three years.
+And while its gross margins make it extremely difficult to reach positive operating profits compared to other consumer internet businesses, its rising cash profitability gives it more optionality.
+On top of that, Uber’s EPS growth over the last three years has been fantastic.

-Wall Street analysts have a consensus one-year price target of $111.86 on the company (compared to the current share price of $90.98).
+Wall Street analysts have a consensus one-year price target of $109.36 on the company (compared to the current share price of $71.08), implying they see 53.8% upside in buying Uber in the short term.